saphir-travel/documentation/content/applications/inventory_and_mrp/manufacturing/management/bill_configuration.rst

 ================================

 A *Bill of Materials* (or *BoM*) is a document that defines the quantity of each component required to manufacture (or deliver) a finished product.
 It can also include various operations types, steps, and instructions for the individual guidelines needed to complete a production process.

-In Odoo Manufacturing, multiple :abbr:`BoMs (Bills of Materials)` can be linked to a product, so even product variants can have their own specific :abbr:`BoMs (Bills of Materials)`.
+In *Odoo Manufacturing*, multiple :abbr:`BoMs (Bills of Materials)` can be linked to a product, so even product variants can have their own specific :abbr:`BoMs (Bills of Materials)`.

 Correctly setting up a :abbr:`BoM (Bill of Materials)` helps optimize the manufacturing process,